-At this point we have entered the client’s mind and extracted those thoughts and ideas flowing through their heads of how they want their brand to look.
-The FILTERED EXPERIENCE determines whether it will have sharp edges, serif or san serif type, or if the client is partial to blue.
-It is time to begin the development of the logo(s).
+In Phase 1, we entered the client’s mind and extracted their creative thoughts and ideas about how they want their brand to look.
+The FILTERED EXPERIENCE determines design elements such as whether the new brand will have sharp edges, serif or sans-serif font, or if the client is partial to blue.
+Once all this information is captured, it’s time to develop the logo(s).

 WORKING IN TANDEM

-Sketching out designs for a logo can be an overwhelming task with so many ideas and directions.
-Luckily we have a list of “YAYs” and “NAYs” from our client to help create a clear direction.
-In tandem with a designer sketching out the first ideas of a logo, there is a writer working on the brand story.
-These two must work together, otherwise you might have a logo that says edgy and aggressive, and a brand story that describes a friendly caretaker.
-In order to keep these two on the same page, we develop an archetype for the brand.
-If there are two brands, in the case of U.S. Minerals and Black Diamond, we create two archetypes.
-This is essentially the glue that keeps it all together.
+Sketching designs for a logo can be an overwhelming task, fraught with disparate ideas and directions.
+Using the list of “YAYs” and “NAYs” from Phase 1, our designers can move forward with a clear direction.
+As the designer sketches the first concepts of a logo, a writer is simultaneously working on the brand story.
+If these two people aren’t working in tandem, you might end up with a logo that implies “edgy and aggressive,” and a brand story that describes a “friendly caretaker.”
+To keep everyone on the same page, Red Caffeine develops a “brand archetype,” which states what the brand’s personality would be if it were a human.
+If we are developing two distinct brands for one company, as was the case for U.S. Minerals and their Black Diamond product, we will create two separate archetypes.
+The archetype is the glue that unifies our creative team throughout the development process.

 It’s crucial to keep the brand story and logo development in line with: